 A406.1 General.
-The plans shall show all information necessary for plan review and for construction and shall accurately reflect the results of the engineering investigation and design.
+The plans shall show all information necessary for plan review and for construction and shall accurately reflect the design.
 The plans shall contain a note that states that this retrofit was designed in compliance with the criteria of this chapter.

-Commentary: Section A.2.3 of these requirements replaces Chapter A4 Section A406.1.
+Commentary: Section A.2.3 of TB15.27-1 replaces Chapter A4 Section A406.1.

 A406.2 Existing construction.
-The plans shall show existing diaphragm and shear wall sheathing and framing materials; fastener type and spacing; diaphragm and shear wall connections; continuity ties; and collector elements.
-The plans shall also show the portion of the existing materials that needs verification during construction.
-If the cap allowed by Section A403.3.1 is used to limit the scope of retrofit, the foregoing information shall be shown for each target story and at least one story above the uppermost target story.
-If the cap allowed by Section A403.3.1 is not used, the foregoing information need only be shown for each target story and for the floor immediately above the uppermost target story.
+The plans shall show existing diaphragm and shear wall sheathing and framing materials; fastener type and spacing; diaphragm and shear wall connections; continuity ties; collector elements; and the portion of the existing materials that needs verification during construction.
+If the cap allowed by Section A403.3.1 is used to limit the scope of retrofit, the foregoing information shall be shown for each retrofitted story and at least one story above the uppermost retrofitted story.
+If the cap allowed by Section A403.3.1 is not used, the foregoing information need only be shown for each retrofitted story and for the top of that story.